BenyAlbatross/tp/docs/UserGuide.md

 <li>No duplicate parameter type, so only exactly one of each parameter type.</li>
 <li><code>DEADLINE</code> must be in <code>DD-MM-YYYY</code> format.</li>
 <li><code>PAY_AMOUNT</code> must be a non-negative integer.</li>
+<li> By default, when an internship is added, the status is set to Pending.
+Use the update command to change the status.</li>
 </ul>
 </div>